 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- Read the Aims & Scope and APC this journal to gain an overview and assess if your manuscript is suitable for this journal;
+- Read the Aims & Scope this journal to gain an overview and assess if your manuscript is suitable for this journal;

 - Use the journal template to prepare your manuscript;